castai/docs/docs/guides/evictor.md

 ---
 # Evictor

-## Install Evictor (continuously improved)
+## Install Evictor

-Evictor will compact your pods into fewer nodes, creating empty nodes that will be removed by the Node deletion policy:
+Evictor will compact your pods into fewer nodes, creating empty nodes that will be removed by the Node deletion policy.
+To install Evictor fo the first time run this command:

 ```
 helm repo add castai https://castai.github.io/official-addons
 helm -n kube-system upgrade -i evictor castai/evictor --set dryRun=false
 ```

 This process will take some time.
-Also, Evictor will not cause any downtime to single replica deployments / StatefulSets, pods without ReplicaSet, meaning that those nodes can't be removed gracefully.
+Also, by default, Evictor will not cause any downtime to single replica deployments / StatefulSets, pods without ReplicaSet, meaning that those nodes can't be removed gracefully.
+Familiarize with [rules](#avoiding-downtime-during-bin-packing) and available [overrides](#rules-override-for-specific-pods-or-nodes) in order to setup Evictor to meet your needs.

 ### Upgrading Evictor